Table of Contents

-In this blog post, I ask myself: what do your modern professional learner and designer’s toolkit, resources, activities and communities look like?
+What do your modern professional learner and designer’s toolkit, resources, activities, and communities look like?
 From time to time, I find it worthwhile to update and turn it into resources to use and iterate while experimenting and doing projects.
 To me, resources can vary from:

 - Actionable insights and contents

 Of course, they complement the context and what needs to be done.

 You may find interesting to dive into the yearly top tools for learning brought by Jane Hart.

 Below, here are the latest tools and resources I use.

 A reliable tool to clarify and share my learning and work in the flow of life.
 Deep thoughts.
 Achievements.
 Work in progress.
 Research.
 Owning my data.
 I have also added lately my archive page of all the posts I published, produced and curated.
 I also use a Creative Commons license on my website and blog to share my craft.

 It is a responsive and easy tool to be productive and keep track of my learning flows/workflows.
 Also, to stay focused and manage projects.
 It is also my go-to tool for writing and researching Clickup documents/ links/emails that can easily be searchable, archivable, downloadable, shareable and retrievable.

 I manage my bookshelf through reads, laters, and readings, and I use highlights for upcoming book annotated readings I share in blog posts.
 I manage my library per topic.
 I also use Goodreads to share my bookshelf.
 I still read paperbacks.

 Learning and engaging one conversation at a time, asynced, over tweets, content people shared, and events they host or participate in.
 Follow-up.
 Caring about the conversation and energy with people and getting to know weak ties and strong ties.